dymk/diqs/README.md

 on a single computer, and servers can have multiple databases loaded at one time.

-Databases on the server are referenced with an opaque database id (DBID or db_id in the code)
+Databases on the server are referenced with an opaque database id (DBID or db_id in the code), which changes depending on the order that databases are loaded by the server.

 Here's a list of supported client commands, as per the `help` command: